-We had some fun earlier this fall during a preschool apple theme!
-The kiddos really enjoyed this apple color matching game that we played using some of our colorful wooden spools.
-Full disclosure – it’s not so much a “game” . . . but kids loving calling all kinds of activities games, so I rolled with it! 🙂
+Full disclosure – it’s not so much a “game” . . . but kids love calling all kinds of activities games, so I rolled with it! 🙂

 How the Kids Played